ruhaans05/tfIndia/region.md

 ✅ 2.
 Device Constraints

-If the region is mobile-first (like India or Africa), it uses:
+If the region is mobile-first (like India), it uses:

 Smaller models (e.g. DistilBERT, TinyML, LLaMA)